jinghuazhao/TWAS-pipeline/README.md

 The purpose of this work is to automate Transciption-Wide Association Analysis (TWAS, Gusev, et al. 2016) as implemented in the software TWAS, which contains two command files:

-TWAS_get_weights.sh     to obtain weights (.ld, .cor, .map) from PLINK map/ped pair
-                        given a particular locus.
+.
+TWAS_get_weights.sh, which obtains weights (.ld, .cor, .map) from PLINK map/ped pair given a particular locus.
 It actually wraps up a program in R.

-TWAS.sh                 To conduct imputatation as reported in the Gusev et al. (2016)
+.
+TWAS.sh, which conducts imputatation as reported in the Gusev et al. (2016).
-                        Nature Genetics

 Minor changes to the scripts may be required for your own data.
 I have used 1000Genomes information to obtain all autosomal genes as well as SNPs within each genes.
 The tasks involved are to